Maintaining the Union of Unit Discs under Insertions with Near-Optimal Overhead: Intersection Searching of Unit Arcs with a Unit Disc

-In this section we address the following intersection-searching problem: Preprocess a collection ${\cal C}$ of circular arcs of unit radius into a data structure so that for a query unit disc $D(x)$, centered at the point $x$, the arcs in ${\cal C}$ intersecting $D(x)$ can be reported efficiently.
-We assume for simplicity that every arc in ${\cal C}$ belong to the lower semicircle.
+In this section, we address the following intersection-searching problem: Preprocess a collection $\C$ of circular arcs of unit radius into a data structure so that for a query point $x \in \R^2$, the arcs in $\C$ intersecting the unit disc $D(x)$ can be reported efficiently.
+By splitting each arc of $\C$ into at most three arcs, we can ensure that each arc of $\C$ lies in the lower or upper semi-circle of its supporting disc.
+We assume for simplicity that every arc in $\C$ belongs to the lower semi-circle of its supporting disc.
+A similar data structure can be constructed for arcs lying in upper semi-circles.